Looking for fitness goals ideas for beginners?

-Yet many people will begin January with bold statements of their New Year fitness goals they plan to achieve, but often there’s no mention of the route they’ll take to get there and the daily habits required to make their goals reality.
+Yet many people will begin January with bold statements of their New Year fitness goals they plan to achieve, but often there’s no mention of the route they’ll take to get there and the daily habits required to make their goals a reality.

-And unlike a road trip, it’s not as simple as pointing at a map and choosing from one, two or perhaps three possible routes to get you from your current location to your end destination – being fit and healthier!
+And unlike a road trip, it’s not as simple as pointing at a map and choosing from one, two, or perhaps three possible routes to get you from your current location to your end destination – being fit and healthier!

-Your route will be different than everyone else because you’re unique… and your road map will be filled with potholes, speed bumps and detours in the form of your thoughts, emotions, environment, work commitments, relationship, family and friends commitments.
+Your route will be different than everyone else because you’re unique… and your road map will be filled with potholes, speed bumps, and detours in the form of your thoughts, emotions, environment, work commitments, relationship, family, and friends commitments.